Virendrakumar (Virendra) C. Bhavsar

 Carried out research work with researchers from the National Research Council, Ottawa; University of Akron, Ohio; Center for Development of Advanced Computing, India; University of Illinois, Urbana; University of Poona, India, University of Southern California, Los Angeles, Georgia State University, Atlanta, USA and University of New Brunswick.

-He has been involved in organizing and leading high performance computing activities in Canada.
+He has been involved in organizing and leading high performance computing activities in Canada for over three decades.
 He was an Executive Member of HPCnet (1996-98) and a founding member of the Board of Directors of C3.ca, Inc. (1998-2003).
 He co-led the ACEnet (Atlantic Computational Excellence Network) project – a $30+ million high performance computing initiative in Atlantic Canada.

-He is a member of ACM, IEEE and CIPS, and holds Information Systems Professional (ISP) designation from CIPS, Canada.
+He is a Life member of IEEE and a member of ACM, CIPS, and holds Information Systems Professional (ISP) designation from CIPS, Canada.
 He was the Vice-President of CIPS, Fredericton Section.
 He is the Past Chair of the IEEE, New Brunswick Section of the IEEE Canada, 2000-2002.
-He is an Advisory Board Member of the International Institute of Information Technology, Pune, India.
 He has conducted many professional courses for industries and research laboratories in USA, Canada and India.
 He has organized many conferences.
 He has been also a Program Committee Member of many conferences.

 He has been involved in organizing many national and international conferences/workshops.
-He has given many keynote talks at conferences and workshops around the world.
-He has been co-organizing a series of workshops on Grid, Cluster and Big Data Computing as a part of the International Parallel & Distributed Processing Symposia (IPDPS).
+He has given numerous keynote talks at conferences and workshops around the world.
+He has co-organized a series of workshops on Grid, Cluster and Big Data Computing as a part of the International Parallel & Distributed Processing Symposia (IPDPS).

 He was the Dean, Faculty of Computer Science, University of New Brunswick, Fredericton, from July 1, 2003 to June 30, 2008.
-He has spent parts of his sabbatical leaves at the Centre for Development of Advanced Computing (C-DAC), Pune, in 1990, 2010-11 and 2013.
+Since 1990, he has been collaborating with the Centre for Development of Advanced Computing (C-DAC), Pune, India.
 He was the Distinguished Visiting Professor at the International Institute of Information Technology, Pune, India, during 2008-09.
 He was the faculty member at the Dept. of Computer Science and Engineering, Indian Institute of Technology, Bombay, India, 1976-83.